 AAA, for students taking Chemistry plus one other acceptable science or mathematics subject.

-Acceptable science/mathematics subjects include Physics, Mathematics, Further Mathematics, Biology, Human Biology and Geology.
+Acceptable science/mathematics subjects include Physics, Mathematics, Further Mathematics, Biology, Human Biology, Geology, Geography and Psychology.

 Each application is considered on its own merit.
 Standard offers are made based on the application as a whole, including combination of subjects taken, and predicted grades.
 Offers may be subject to adjustment, based on discussion with the applicant, formal interview (if deemed necessary), or on a contextual basis.
 Under certain circumstances we may make an offer to an individual applicant which differs from those outlined above.